Mills & Boon: History

 During World War II, Mills & Boon created ads that notified the public that they could go to their bookseller and place a standing order on any of their books.
-This guaranteed that Mills & Boons would always keep their novels in stock in bookstores, despite the challenges to businesses (such as shortages) that resulted from the war.
+This guaranteed that Mills & Boons would always keep their novels in stock in bookstores, despite the shortages and other challenges to businesses that resulted from the war.
 This marketing technique also created a sense of urgency, due to an implication that there was a limited supply for whoever didn't place a standing order.
 These ads significantly contributed to the company's expansion.

 With the decline of commercial lending libraries in the late 1950s, the company's most profitable move was to realise that there would remain a strong market for romance novels, but that sales would depend on readers having easy access to reasonably priced books.
 As a result, Mills & Boon romance became widely available from newsagents across the country.
+Mills & Boon began to publish in paperback in the 1960s.

-Also, beginning in 1958, they made an agreement with Harlequin in Canada to sell reprints of Mills & Boon titles, giving the firm access to the North American market and to make a major move into paperback publishing.
-Mills & Boon did not publish in paperback until the 1960s, most of its books were sold not to individuals but to commercial libraries.
+Beginning in 1958, they made an agreement with Harlequin in Canada to sell reprints of Mills & Boon titles, giving the firm access to the North American market and to make a major move into paperback publishing.

 In 1971, the Boon family sold the company to Harlequin Enterprises of Canada.
 Harlequin, having made a great success out of selling licensed Mills & Boon titles in North America, wanted to secure the editorial source.
 John Boon, son of the co-founder, continued as head of the company while his brother, Alan, continued as head of editorial.
-Much of the company's success from the 1950s to the 1980s came from Alan Boon's editorial talent.
+Much of the company's success from the 1950s to the 1980s is credited to Alan Boon's editorial talent.

 A considerable portion of Mills & Boon sales were derived from export markets, particularly India, South Africa, Australia, New Zealand and the Philippines.
 In 1976, an Australian office was established in Sydney to handle sales in the Asia-Pacific region.
 The success of the Australian operation in the 1970s was such that it was able to begin printing its own editions.